 - Gregory Vajda

-Elizabeth Schwartz has worked with me for nearly a decade.
+Elizabeth Schwartz worked with me for nearly a decade.
 I first met her when I was the Editor of (then) NPR’s Performance Today and was looking for classical music writers who were also great storytellers.
-She wrote scripts for me as a freelancer, and later on wrote scripts for a series about America’s Music Festivals.
+She wrote scripts for me as a freelancer, and later on wrote scripts for a radio series about America’s Music Festivals.
 Liz’s writing sparkles and yet it has a solid musicological foundation.
 She is knowledgeable, a good researcher, ultra-diligent, and has never missed a deadline.
 A real pro!

 Executive Producer, Sweet Bird Classics